jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 - Jenkins 2.190.1+
 - Bitbucket Server 7.4+

 Note: Bitbucket Server 5.6 to 7.3 are also supported, but they're not recommended.
 This is because some plugin features are not available when using these versions.
-Instead, we recommend using Bitbucket Server 7.4+ as when you also set up an Application Link you will have access to all plugin features.
+Instead, we recommend using Bitbucket Server 7.4+ so that you have access to all plugin features and you can set up an Application Link.

 ---
+## 1. Install the plugin

+To install:
+1. In Jenkins, go to **Jenkins** > **Manage Jenkins** > **Manage Plugins**.
+2. Under the **Available** tab, search for BitBucket Server Integration.
+3. Tick the checkbox and select **Install without Restart**.

+The plugin has finished installing when the status next to Bitbucket Server Integration shows Success.

-## Configure the plugin
+## 2. Configure the plugin

 To configure the plugin:
 1. [Add Bitbucket Server instance details](#add-bitbucket-server-instance-details).